 Warrington coach Tony Smith has said he is considering offering a new contract to veteran hooker Micky Higham.

-The 32-year-old scored one of two late tries as the Wire defeated Super League leaders Wigan 22-12 on Monday.
+The 32-year-old scored one of two late tries as

 "We'll certainly look at Micky and some others.
 If they're in the right sort of form, it helps their cause," Smith told BBC North West Sport.

 "He's a terrific player and he's in some of the best form of his life.
 Aside from being there to score that try, I thought he was a real spark for us."

 Higham has also indicated he would like to remain at the Halliwell Jones Stadium next year, telling BBC Radio Merseyside: "I'm feeling fresh and it's great when you've got players around you that make your job a little bit easier.

 "If I can keep myself fit and healthy, hopefully I can go round again.
 There's still a bit of life left in these old legs."